Ken Wilber: Mysticism and the great chain of being

 One of Wilber's main interests is in mapping what he calls the "neo-perennial philosophy", an integration of some of the views of mysticism typified by Aldous Huxley's The Perennial Philosophy with an account of cosmic evolution akin to that of the Indian mystic Sri Aurobindo.
 He rejects most of the tenets of Perennialism and the associated anti-evolutionary view of history as a regression from past ages or yugas.
 Instead, he embraces a more traditionally Western notion of the great chain of being.
 As in the work of Jean Gebser, this great chain (or "nest") is ever-present while relatively unfolding throughout this material manifestation, although to Wilber "... the 'Great Nest' is actually just a vast morphogenetic field of potentials ..."
 In agreement with Mahayana Buddhism, and Advaita Vedanta, he believes that reality is ultimately a nondual union of emptiness and form, with form being innately subject to development over time.

 Theory of truth

-Wilber believes that the mystical traditions of the world provide access to, and knowledge of, a transcendental reality which is perennial, being the same throughout all times and cultures.
+Wilber believes that the mystical traditions of the world provide access to, and knowledge of, a transcendental reality which is perennial, consistent throughout all times and cultures.
 This proposition underlies the whole of his conceptual edifice, and is an unquestioned assumption.
-Wilber juxtaposites this generalisation to plain materialism, presenting this as the main paradigma of regular science.
+According to David L. McMahan, the perennial position is "largely dismissed by scholars", but "has lost none of its popularity".
+Mainstream academia favor a constructivist approach, which is rejected by Wilber as a dangerous relativism.
+Wilber juxtaposes this generalization to plain materialism, presented as the main paradigm of regular science.

 In his later works, Wilber argues that manifest reality is composed of four domains, and that each domain, or "quadrant", has its own truth-standard, or test for validity: